scottaroberts/DBO/README.md

 ## Bracket cycle & stateflows (flow charts)

-These charts are included because they remain a good, implementation-agnostic representation of “what should happen.”
+These charts are included because they are an implementation-agnostic representation of “what should happen.”

 ### High-level state machine